 Multiple layers of cookies: If your box is big enough, you can certainly do two or three layers of cookies.
 I try to position the bundles so that they’re not directly on top of each other, so the bundles in Layer 2 are slightly offset from the bundles in Layer 1.

-These sturdy cookies are great choices for a care packages.
+These sturdy cookies are great choices for a care packages and cookie trays.
 Shipped fresh, they should arrive just as perfect and beautiful as the day they were mailed.
 Using plastic wrap, bundle these in pairs with their bottoms kissing, as if you were making a sandwich cookie.

 These homemade Chocolate Chip Cookies are the BEST!
 One special ingredient helps deepens the flavor and gives the chocolate chip cookies a chewier texture.
 Save this chocolate chip cookie recipe.
 It's that good.